How to Know if You Are Dealing With a Sociopath

 Posted Apr 18, 2016

-Over the years, neurobiologists have identified several factors that are highly correlated or associated with violent behavior in people.
+More specifically, neurobiologists have identified several factors over the years that are highly correlated or associated with violent behavior in people.

 First, the failure to develop adequate coping mechanisms in childhood has been associated with violent behavior later in life.
 Second, neglect and abuse by caregivers during childhood have been linked to an increased risk of adult violence.